lukegvoigt/vnr-website/replit.md

    ```
 3. Write your content in Markdown below the frontmatter
 4. The post will automatically appear on the homepage and news page

+### Adding a New Post (Admin Portal Method)
+1. Visit `/admin/index.html`
+2. Login with GitHub
+3. Click "New Blog Posts"
+4. Fill out the form
+5. Click "Publish" - changes will automatically commit to GitHub

 ## Recent Changes
 - **2025-10-16**: Content collection system implemented